 SEA Objective Strengths Challenges Population and Human Health All boroughs populations have increased over the last 20 years Reducing the existing health inequalities between the boroughs Average age across all boroughs is lower than national average Biodiversity The North London Authority has a number of habitats and species of local, national and international importance.
 Three of the SSSIs are in unfavourable condition Soil Maximising the use of previously developed land Water Quality of rivers in generally good.
 Only one river failed its River Ecosystems Targets Water consumption - The Thames region is the most populated region in the UK and consequently water is scarce Some areas at risk of groundwater pollution.
-Some high levels of nitrate concentrations Air Emissions reducing in some boroughs as a result of the congestion zone Reducing nitrogen dioxide and particulate matter pollutants across North London Climatic Factors Inner boroughs more susceptible to temperature rises as result of high densities Risk of flooding from the Lee flood plain Material Assets/Resources Average waste growth over the last 5 years of just 0.2% Meeting statutory targets for recycling, recovery and landfill diversion Built and Historic Environment The area has a number of historic parks and gardens, listed buildings and conservation areas Protecting a number of listed buildings 'at risk' due to neglect and decay Large amount of high quality open and greenspace Protecting land from new urban developments (predominantly urban area)
+Some high levels of nitrate concentrations Air Emissions reducing in some boroughs as a result of the congestion zone Reducing nitrogen dioxide and particulate matter pollutants across North London Climatic Factors Inner boroughs more susceptible to temperature rises as result of high densities Risk of flooding from the Lee flood plain Material Assets/Resources Average waste growth over the last 5 years of just 0.2% Meeting statutory targets for recycling, recovery and landfill diversion

-&lt;sup>3 2007/08 Third Budget Review and 2008/09 Budget Forecast, NLWA Authority Meeting 12th December 2007
+3 2007/08 Third Budget Review and 2008/09 Budget Forecast, NLWA Authority Meeting 12th December 2007